stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Note how we lost all information about the structure of the original container type.
-What we are looking for is a function like `traverseVect'`, keeping this information at the type level:
+What we are looking for is a function like `traverseVect'`, which keeps this type level information:
 The result should be a vector of the same length as the input.

 ```idris